yadavritik467/interviewTask/readme.md

 # for frontend

-* go to the frontend directory through terminal ---> cd frontend
+* go to the frontend directory through terminal ---> cd client

 * install all the dependencies by using --> npm i
 * it will run the server on --> http://localhost:3000